SP Newsletters

 Someone sends a release email.
 People skim it between meetings.
 A few employees bookmark it.
 Most don’t.
 Six weeks later, nobody remembers where the information lives, whether the screenshots are current, or whether the update was ever formally announced at all.

-Over time, I realized the difficult part wasn’t sending the update.
+Over time, I realized the difficult part wasn’t creating the update.

 It was that the update had no long-term home.